 UNC does not define charity care in Section L, nor is the method for projecting charity care established by the application form.
 On page 117, UNC states the estimated number of charity care patients at UNC Hospitals-RTP is based on the FY 2019 and 2020 combined percentage of UNC Health Durham County self-pay and Medicaid patients that received services with no payment applied to the projected number of self-pay and Medicaid patients at UNC Hospitals-RTP.
 However, in the assumptions immediately following Forms F.2 and F.3 (page 162), UNC states projected charity care is the difference between projected gross and projected net revenue for self-pay patients.
 The assumptions on pages 117 and 162 are not consistent.
 UNC's projection of charity care as a percent of gross revenue (8.7%) is exceedingly high, especially for a small community hospital as proposed by UNC-RTP compared to the services provided at UNC Hospitals in Chapel Hill.
-Further, conflicting assumptions regarding how charity care is projected make it impossible to determine whether the applicants project charity care in this acute care bed batch review.
+Further, conflicting assumptions regarding how charity care is projected make it impossible to determine whether the applicants project charity care based on similar assumptions.
+Therefore, one cannot make a valid comparison of charity care in this acute care bed batch review.